Share this post

 I titled this post specifically using the word need so I could highlight it with a definitive answer.
 With that being said, I’ll answer it right off the bat.
 Do you need to go gluten free for your mental health?
-Short answer- No. Longer answer- No, but it could provide valuable relief of inflammation that may be seen in your body as something like a mood disorder or chronic anxiety.
+Short answer- No. Longer answer- It could provide valuable relief of inflammation that may be seen in your body as something like a mood disorder or chronic anxiety.
 And why is that?
 Let’s get into it.

 Our gut lining and microbiome act as a critical barrier, shielding us from external threats.
 When compromised, this barrier may become “leaky,” allowing harmful particles into the bloodstream and triggering inflammation.
 Chronic inflammation can affect brain function, contributing to symptoms like anxiety, depression, and brain fog.